douglas68/the-yard-front-end/README.md

 Update your name and email
 Change your organization affiliation
-Add graduation year and about section
-Changes save and redirect back to your profile
+//graudation year, role and about doesn't work  () Changes save and redirect back to your profile

 5. Logout